 - Swollen gums

 - Weight loss

-If any of these side effects become extreme or cause you concern, then you should contact your veterinarian, as they may wish to adjust the dosage or try a different form of treatment.
+If any of these side effects become extreme or cause you concern, then you should contact your vet, as they may wish to adjust the dosage or try a different form of treatment.

-Your veterinarian should be aware of any other medications your dog is taking, as these can interact poorly with Norvasc.
+Your vet should be aware of any other medications your dog is taking, as these can interact poorly with Norvasc.
 Certain medications can increase blood pressure, such as asthma medications.

 As with all drugs, amlodipine bensylate may cause an allergic reaction that can lead to anaphylaxis.
-If you see the signs of an allergic reaction in your dog, contact your veterinarian immediately.
+If you see the signs of an allergic reaction in your dog, contact your vet immediately.